 “The Bible is by nature a violent book,” Keefer continues.
 “Pick any child’s Bible storybook and no matter how carefully the stories are told, there’s violence lurking just around the corner.”

 Often simplifying certain aspects of a story and presenting them on the child’s level is the key to making the story understandable to children.
 Consider the story of Noah’s Ark.
 It’s a treasured scene that adorns nurseries in churches and homes.
 What we don’t see is that once the animals are aboard the ark, a devastating flood engulfs the rest of life.
 We leave out certain details for the little ones.

 “It’s a good idea to focus on the parts of the story that make a powerful connection with kids,” says Jody Brolsma, senior editor for Group’s vacation Bible school programs (groupvbs.com).
 “For example, in our Egypt VBS, we wanted to talk about Joseph being in prison for something he didn’t do.
-We knew that kids understand what it’s like to get blamed for something they didn’t do or even to get punished unjustly.
-Well, Joseph was put in prison because Potiphar’s wife tried to seduce Joseph, then claimed that he’d tried to rape her…Not exactly kid-friendly!
+We knew kids understand being blamed for something they didn’t do or even to get punished unjustly.
+But, Joseph was put in prison because Potiphar’s wife tried to seduce Joseph, then claimed that he’d tried to rape her…Not exactly kid-friendly!
 So we had Joseph say, ‘Potiphar’s wife wanted me to be her boyfriend…and that’s not right!’
-This was a simple, age-appropriate way to handle the topic, while not making it the focus of the story or an inappropriate distraction.”
+This was a simple, age-appropriate way to handle the topic, while not making it the focus of the story.”

 Build a Simple Foundation